 XY is always after new content.
 There are two ways in which you can solicit new content:

 XY also is after graphics: photos, cartoons, and so on.
-So if you come across images which could be used on XY for example on Flickr (a photo-sharing site), in an exhibition, or somewhere else, then you could contact the artist and ask their permission to reproduce the image(s) on XY.
+So if you come across images which could be used on XY for example on photo-sharing sites, in an exhibition, or somewhere else, then you could contact the artist and ask their permission to reproduce the image(s) on XY.
 Note that images on XY can be captioned, and can include a link to the artist's own site.

 The following is sample text for use in writing to authors or artists.